HumanSignal/label-studio/docs/source/templates/time_series.md

 - TSV with or without a header
 - JSON

-### CSV
+### CSV Example

-CSV files are the most common way to upload time series data.

-For example, if you have a CSV file with 3 columns:
+For example, for a CSV file with 3 columns:

 ```csv
 time,sensorone,sensortwo